-The general fund is grouped into ten expenditure categories with the three largest representing 72.5% of the total.
-The largest categories (Personnel Services and Fringe Benefits) support salaries and benefits for County employees and total 62.2%.
-The third largest category is Purchase Goods & Supplies (10.4%) consisting of supply, equipment, and training expenses.
+The general fund is grouped into ten expenditure categories with two representing 62.3% of the total.
+The two largest categories (Personnel Services and Fringe Benefits) support salaries and benefits for County employees.
 Other categories include:

-- Transfers funding transfers out to other funds including Adult Detention Center and Capital Projects Fund. - Debt Service payments for financed public infrastructure. - Internal Services goods and services provided by one County department to another, for example fleet management. - Contractual Services products/services contracted out. - Leases and Rentals lease and rental of goods and property. - Capital Outlay capital asset expenses, for example vehicles purchased. - Cost Recovery negative expenditure budget used to offset project management costs that are reimbursed from capital projects.
+- Transfers transfers out to other funds including Adult Detention Center and the Capital Projects Fund. - Purchase Goods and Supplies supply, equipment, and training expenses. - Debt Maintenance payments for financed public infrastructure. - Internal Services goods or services provided by one County agency to another, for example information technology and fleet management. - Contractual Services products and services contracted. - Leases and Rentals lease and rental of goods and property. - Capital Outlay capital asset expenses, for example vehicles purchased. - Cost Recovery/Budgeted Agency Savings negative expenditure budgets (1) used to offset project management costs that are reimbursed from capital projects or (2) to recognize operational savings during the fiscal year.